mir-owahed/DevOps-tutorial/kubernetes-learn/install-k8s.md

 ```bash
 sudo kubeadm init --pod-network-cidr=10.244.0.0/16
 ```
 It generates token .
-Run the command on worker node with sudo
+Run the command on worker node with 'sudo'
 ## Step3:

 ### On control-plane: